B-brane transport in anomalous (2,2) models and localization: Central charge of B-branes from K-theory

 Here, $\tau$~denotes the complexified K\"ahler class of~$X_{\zeta}$, so $\tau\in H^{2}(X_{\zeta},\mathbb{R}/\mathbb{Z})+i\mathcal{K}_{X_{\zeta}}$, with $\mathcal{K}_{X_{\zeta}}$ the K\"ahler cone of $X_{\zeta}$, and the ``$+\ldots$'' denote instanton corrections.
 The meaning of the parameter $\hbar$ can be traced to a $\mathbb{C}^{*}$-equivariant cohomology on the worldsheet $\mathbb{P}^{1}$ (see e.g., \cite[section 10.2.3]{Cox:1999ab}).
 Finally, $\widehat{\Gamma}(TX_{\zeta})$ denote the gamma class of the tangent bundle.
 It is defined as

-where $\lambda_{l}$ are the Chern roots of $TX_{\zeta}$.
+where $\gamma$ is the Euler-Mascheroni constant, $\lambda_{l}$ are the Chern roots of $TX_{\zeta}$ and $c_1$~its first Chern class.
 The real part of $Z$ is related to the RR-charge of the B-brane $\mathcal{V}$ \cite{Green:1996dd,Minasian:1997mm}.
 The phase of the central charge plays an important role on the stability of B-branes \cite{Douglas:2000ah,bridgeland2007stability}.
-An exact expression for $Z$ (including all instanton corrections) in geometric phases of local and compact Calabi--Yau manifolds was proposed by Hosono in~\cite{Hosono:2004jp} and used to define an integral structure on the $A$-model compatible with mirror symmetry \cite{iritania2009integral,Katzarkov:2008hs}.
+An exact expression for $Z$ (including all instanton corrections) in geometric phases of local and compact Calabi-Yau manifolds was proposed by Hosono in~\cite{Hosono:2004jp} and used to define an integral structure on the $A$-model compatible with mirror symmetry \cite{Iritani:2009ab,Katzarkov:2008hs}.

 In the following we review the necessary mathematical framework to write~\eqref{ccleading} for branes with compact support on local toric geometries and compare it with localization calculations for the projection of GLSM branes $(\mathcal{B},L)$ into the Higgs branch.
 All our analysis will concern only the leading term of $Z$ and we ignore the instanton corrections, leaving them for future work.